karenetheridge/Test-LWP-UserAgent/README.md

 # ACKNOWLEDGEMENTS

-[AirG Inc.](http://corp.airg.com), my employer, and the first user of this distribution.
+[AirG Inc.](http://corp.airg.com), my former employer, and the first user of this distribution.

 mst - Matt S. Trout <mst@shadowcat.co.uk>, for the better name of this distribution, and for the PSGI registration concept.